VictorVanhove/AndroidApp/README.md

 Please be sure to include your device, version number, and steps to reproduce reported bugs.

+## Documentation

+We used [dokka](https://github.com/Kotlin/dokka) for documentation of the project.
+The docs are available under the folder ['doc'](https://github.com/VictorVanhove/Dikke-Ploaten-Android/tree/master/doc/app).

 ## Versioning

 We use [SemVer](http://semver.org/) for versioning.